Consensys/doc.goquorum/docs/Deployment/Ansible.md

 ## Ansible-Galaxy

-You can use an [Ansible Galaxy](https://galaxy.ansible.com/consensys/goquorum) role which will install, configure and run GoQuourum
+You can use an [Ansible Galaxy](https://galaxy.ansible.com/consensys/goquorum) role to install, configure, and run GoQuourum

 ### Install the role

-The first step to include the role in a `requirements.yaml` with any other roles that you use.
-For example the Prometheus exporter roles below will publish system metrics that can be scraped with Prometheus
+The first step is to include the role in the `requirements.yaml` file with any other roles that you use.
+For example the Prometheus exporter roles below publishes system metrics that can be scraped with Prometheus

 ```bash
 # requirements.yaml